German Dinner at Heidelberg Restaurant in New York City.

 A little history for new readers – I grew up in NJ (where I’m visiting my folks this week) – right across the George Washington Bridge.
-I also lived in Astoria, Queens for seven years; now that I call Los Angeles my home, it’s always bittersweet to go back to NYC, since things are constantly changing.
-Dinner was at Heidelberg Restaurant, a German place my Mom had seen on Anthony Bourdain’s No Reservations.
+I also lived in Astoria, Queens for seven years.
+Now that I call Los Angeles my home, it’s always bittersweet to go back to NYC, since things are constantly changing.
+Dinner is at Heidelberg Restaurant, a German place my Mom has seen on Anthony Bourdain’s No Reservations.
 I have no idea she is even an Anthony Bourdain fan!

-This was my first time seeing my cousin Stephanie since we were little itty bitties!
-She grew up to be quite the lovely woman, both inside and out.
+This is my first time seeing my cousin Stephanie since we are little itty bitties!
+She has grown up to be quite the lovely woman, both inside and out.

-The bread basket was overflowing with all sorts of selections.
+The bread basket is overflowing with all sorts of selections.

 A taste of each.
-Not a butter fan, so it was pretty dry, but I was hungry so I ate it all.
+Not a butter fan, so it is pretty dry, but I am hungry so I eat it all.

-My folks were the only ones to drink alcohol.
+My folks are the only ones to drink alcohol.
 Big glass steins of beer.
-I think this wasn’t even the “large” size?
+I think this isn’t even the “large” size?

-For the four of us, we ordered 3 main entrees and one side dish to share.
-My mom kept talking about the Pig Knuckles that Anthony Bourdain tried, but when I ordered the “Eisben” the waitress informed me we probably wanted the Schweineshaxe.
+For the four of us, we order 3 main entrees and one side dish to share.
+My mom keeps talking about the Pig Knuckles that Anthony Bourdain tries.
+But when I order the “Eisben” the waitress informs me we probably wanted the Schweineshaxe.
 Danke!

-The tray she brought out was so impressive we all oohed.
+The tray she brings out is so impressive we all ooh and ahhh.

-Also with the Roasted Pork Shank and Smoked Bratwurst came cabbage and potato dishes galore.
+Also with the Roasted Pork Shank and Smoked Bratwurst comes cabbage and potato dishes galore.

-My favorite were the potato pancakes with applesauce – perfectly fried, thick, and chewy.
+My favorite are the potato pancakes with applesauce – perfectly fried, thick, and chewy.

 I heart Heidelberg!
-None of us were especially impressed with the Bratwurst, which was a bit tough (my folks had issues with the pork too) but I thought everything else was delicious.
-The environment was unique and I liked the Andes chocolate mints that came with the check.
+None of us are especially impressed with the Bratwurst, which is a bit tough (my folks have issues with the pork too).
+But I think everything else is delicious.
+The environment is unique and I like the Andes chocolate mints that came with the check.

 Thanks Mom and Dad for a fun dinner!